RDinh/NFCRFID/README.md

 Double check the connections before powering on the PI.

 First run `i2cdetect -y 1` to see if the i2c address of the device is picked up.

-Run `nfc-scan device` to see if the PN532 is picked up with the libNFC library.

 Run `nfc-poll` and tap the card that was provided with the Adafruit PN532.
 An output should be displayed on the terminal.